AGhafoor94/rust-macro-app/README.md

                 - 801: left click
                 - 802: right click
                 - 804: moving mouse
-            - 987 = Command (runs command in sentence property that can be run in cmd)
+            - 987 = Command (runs commands that are used in cmd in the sentence property)
             - everything else are key presses
         - held: if the key is held e.g. for alt + tab.
 Alt is held and tab is not held
             - Key has to be added again to release the key with held set to false